MicrosoftDocs/power-platform/power-platform/guidance/adoption/manage-default-environment.md

 However, there are some connectors that that drive core Power Platform functionality so these are [connectors that can't be blocked](/power-platform/admin/dlp-connector-classification#list-of-connectors-that-cant-be-blocked).
 You'll want to know if your users are using a non-blocking connector so that you can provide policy guidance.
 For example, you might want to track the apps and flows in the default environment that use the Exchange connector and direct the makers to move to a different environment, which allows outbound emails.

-The core components in the CoE Starter Kit contains the schema and flows to retrieve the list of all environments and resources, such as apps and flows, within each environment.
+The core components in the CoE Starter Kit contain the schema and flows to retrieve the list of all environments and resources, such as apps and flows, within each environment.
 The starter kit also records the details of connectors used by the app or flow.
 This data is refreshed every 24 hours.
 You can use the CoE dashboards to discover the connections leveraged across the different environments.
 You can also search for related flows and apps directly from the Dataverse environment where the CoE Starter Kit is installed.
 You can find more information on tracking connectors here:

 [Monitor with the CoE Power BI dashboard](/power-platform/guidance/coe/power-bi-monitor)

 ## Discovering unused and abandoned apps and flows

-As Power Platform adoption in your organizations grows, you are likely to have abandoned and unused apps and flows in your default environment.
+As Power Platform adoption in your organizations grows, you're likely to have abandoned and unused apps and flows in your default environment.
 * When an employee exits an organization, the apps and flows owned by the employee are in effect abandoned.
 These apps and flows are called abandoned apps/flows.
-* An employee might create an app or a flow which is used for a short duration and then remains unused.
+* An employee might create an app or a flow, which is used for a short duration and then remains unused.
 These apps and flows are called unused apps/flows.

 To maintain the overall environment hygiene, establish processes and procedures to clean up abandoned and unused flows and apps.
 This is especially important for the default environment as all the users in the environment are potential makers.